kasettakorn/Algorithms/README.md

 ## 🎉 Acknowledgments <a name = "acknowledgments"></a>

 - Department of Computer and Information Sciences | KMUTNB
-- Reference | Thailand Olympiad in Informatics
+- Auto Judge | Thailand Olympiad in Informatics 2018